Our Careers Education, Information, advice and guidance is a vital part of our Academy vision:

-The main purpose of the Careers Information, Advice and Guidance team is to provide our students with information, Advice and guidance for their future career.
-The information provided will ensure they can make informed decisions and follow a realistic path in order to achieve their goals.
-We aim to increase students' awareness of what is available to them, help them recognise their strengths and any limitations and identify where improvements could be made.
+We are committed to ensuring that all students know and understand the world of work, the skills required, and the qualifications needed so that they can make informed choices about their career pathways.
+We support and nurture our students through their chosen career pathway providing unbiased Careers advice.
+We enable those that wish to apply to University to do so and progress into higher education.
+The information provided will ensure they can make informed decisions and follow a realistic path in order to realise their full potential.
+We aim to increase students' awareness of what is available to them, help them recognise their strengths and identify where improvements could be made.

 The Careers Team